Stanford Cardinal football: Pop Warner era

 Stanford put the game on ice in the fourth period when Pop introduced the bootlegger play, which was to be widely copied and still is in use.
 On the original bootlegger, Warner made use of Biff Hoffman's tremendous hands.
 Hoffman would take the pass from center and then fake to another back.
 Keeping the ball, he would hide it behind him and run as though he had given it to a teammate.
 Sometimes defensive players would step out of Hoffman's path, thinking he was going to block.
 Hoffman "bootlegged" for the touchdown against California ...
 Despite the two losses, Stanford finished the season as PCC co-champion.
 They were invited to the 1928 Rose Bowl against Pitt, Warner's former team now coached by protégé Jock Sutherland.
 Warner broke his losing Rose Bowl streak, defeating Sutherland 7–6.
 The win was Warner's last appearance at the Rose Bowl.
 The 1929 season is known for Warner's regular use of the hook and lateral, a play that involves a receiver who runs a curl pattern, catches a short pass and immediately laterals the ball to another receiver running a crossing route.
 According to the October 25, 1929 Stanford Daily, "The trickiness that Pop Warner made famous in his spin plays and passing is very evident ...
 The frosh have been drilling all week on fast, deceptive forward and lateral pass plays, and together with the reverses will have a widely varied attack".
 That season brought Warner his second straight loss to Jones, with Stanford defeated by the Trojans 7–0.
 USC won the conference, and went to the Rose Bowl.
 Jones went on to win every year thereafter, including 1932, Warner's last season at Stanford.
 Because of the five consecutive defeats, Warner was severely criticized by Stanford alumni.
 In all, Warner and Jones played eight games; Jones won five, Warner two and one was a tie.
 Against Stanford's main rival, California, Warner won five games, tied three and lost one.
-After Warner's departure, Claude E. Thornhill was promoted from line coach and named head coach.
-In his first three years, Thornhill's team, which had named itself the Vow Boys due to their promise never to lose to USC, led his Indians to the Rose Bowl each season.
-Thornhill was the first Stanford coach to lead his team to postseason play in his first three seasons, a feat not matched until David Shaw's 2011 to 2013 teams.
-Stanford lost Thornhill's first two appearances, but won the 1936 Rose Bowl over SMU, 7–0.
-After the first three seasons, Thornhill's teams went steadily downhill, culminating in a 1–7–1 season in 1939, after which Thornhill was fired and replaced by Clark Shaughnessy.
-Marchmont Schwartz led Stanford's football program from 1942 to 1950 (Stanford did not field a football team from 1943 to 1945 because of World War II).
-During his tenure, Stanford made one bowl appearance, a win in the 1949 Pineapple Bowl.
-Chuck Taylor led Stanford's football team from 1951–1957.
-Taylor's 1951 team finished 9–2 and lost in the Rose Bowl.
-The tenure of Jack Curtice was a dismal one.
-The Indians compiled a record of 14–36 from 1957 to 1962, which included an 0–10 campaign in 1960.